Izenda7Series/docs/known_issues.rst

      - 15754
      - For charts Hover Label Checkbox Does Not Remove Hover Labels
    * - Defect
-     - 17472
-     - For Dashboard access button is still enabled when 'Configure Access Rights' is unchecked in Tenant Setup > Permissions
-   * - Defect
      - 16552
      - For map report part Bubble does not show for USA while drilling down into North America area
    * - Defect